celesteh/Immrama/Raspberry_README.md

 * `sudo pip install setproctitle`
 * `sudo pip install psutil`
 * `cd ~/Documents ; git clone https://github.com/celesteh/Immrama.git`
+  * If you install this elsewhere, you will need to edit the `data/conductor/config.ini` file to have the full path to your chosen location.
+Do this before the next step.
 * `cd Immrama ; sudo cp -r data/* /var/www/html/`
+* `sudo chmod 777 /var/www/html/conductor/`
+* `sudo chmod 666 /var/www/html/conductor/config.ini`